aliarsalankazmi/Getting-Cleaning-Data/codebook.md

 The flow diagram above tries to represent the data set as a hierarchical structure, in order to facilitate understanding of it.
 To explain the variable generation process more specifically:
 - Raw signals from an accelerometer and a gyroscope were generated
 - The raw signals were **Time-domain** signals (captured at a constant rate of 50 Hz), and to some of these signals a Fast Fourier Transformation was applied to generate **Frequency-domain** signals.
-- The Time-domain signals from an accelerometer comprised of **Tri-axial Acceleration signals**, which were partitioned into **Body acceleration** and **Gravity acceleration** signals using a low-pass Butterworth filter with a corner frequency of 0.3 Hz.
-These signals are represented in the unit g, which is defined as 9.8 m/s^2.
+- The Time-domain signals from an *accelerometer* comprised of **Tri-axial Acceleration signals**, which were partitioned into **Body acceleration** and **Gravity acceleration** signals using a low-pass Butterworth filter with a corner frequency of 0.3 Hz.
+These signals are measured in the g, where 1g =  9.8 m/s^2.
-- The Time-domain signals from a gyroscope comprised of signals that measured the rotational velocity of a body.
-These signals are represented in the unit deg/sec.
+- The Time-domain signals from a *gyroscope* comprised of signals measuring the rotational velocity of a body.
+These signals are measured in deg/sec.
-- The body acceleration and angular velocity were used to generate **Jerk** signals.
+- The body acceleration and angular velocity were used to derive **Jerk** signals.
 - The **Magnitude** value of certain signals was also calculated by using the Euclidean norm.
 - **Frequency-domain** signals, as derived by applying a Fast Fourier Transformation, were generated for only some of the signals from Time-domain.
 These include Body acceleration, Body acceleration Magnitude, Body acceleration Jerk, Body acceleration Jerk Magnitude, Gyroscope Body and Gyroscope Body Jerk Magnitude signals.
 - Where applicable, the following functions to the aforementioned variables were applied to generate the final set of variables: